hongtrungle/8-week-SQL-Challenge/README.md

 # 8 Week SQL Challenge PT1
-The 8 Week SQL Challenge, There are total 8 different SQL case studies, was created by Danny Ma.
+In the 8 Week SQL Challenge, there are total 8 different SQL case studies created by Danny Ma.
 Each case study contains a dataset with a series of questions.

 Visit Dannys website to find out all about the challenge, as well as different resources: